 1. Select 2 to 5 ASINs that you want from your brand-registered products.
 You may choose any ASIN in your bundle to be its main component.
 The main component helps determine the search and browse the categorization of the bundle.

 2. Once you have selected your products, click on “Done Adding products”.

 3. The next step is uploading images.
-You can select the images of the component products that you chose in step 1 for section “additional images”.
-Also, it’s suggested that you upload as a main image one that shows the entire product bundle.
+You can select the images of the component products that you chose in step 1 for the section “additional images”.
+Also, it’s suggested that you upload the main image that shows the entire product bundle.

 4. Adding a title.
 The title field has a maximum of 200 characters you can use.